-- At least 20 public and private scaling partners integrate agronomic solutions into their respective initiatives, targeting at least 1 million farmers through extension agents or other social or technological information networks, and use common monitoring, evaluation, and learning concepts to report the performance of these solutions against agronomic gain performance indicators.
+- At least 20 public and private scaling and demand partners pilot gender- and youth-responsive agronomic solutions, targeting at least 1 million farmers through extension, social and information technology networks, and use common monitoring, evaluation, learning and impact assessment approaches to report on how these solutions perform against agronomic gain key performance indicators.

 - At least 75% of research and scaling partners use and share common, open and FAIR (findable, accessible, interoperable and reuseable) data, tools and analytics to support the co-creation of locally relevant agronomic solutions integrating climate-smart, inclusivity and sustainability dimensions and assessing their performance using standardized protocols.

 - Scientists from at least five non-CGIAR agricultural research institutes with complementary expertise in relevant research areas and at least 10 national agricultural research system partners cooperate with the Initiative to fill key knowledge gaps for delivering agronomic solutions at scale through at least 10 strategic projects.

 - Decisions made on key aspects of an expanding agronomy-at-scale research portfolio for the Initiative are taken collectively by CGIAR agronomists and scaling partners based on common learning.

 Projected impacts and benefits include: